Estimated reading time: 26 minutes

 Should you bring a stroller?

-Always gate-check your stroller—never check it with your luggage.
-Not having the stroller to navigate through security, customs, and airport terminals can turn into a nightmare.
-We’ve experienced countless meltdowns and problems after deciding not to gate-check our stroller.
 Think about the long lines at security and customs, with toddlers running around and trying to keep them in line—it’s overwhelming!
 We’ve been there, and it still haunts us.
 Most toddlers can’t sit still, and being in a crowded line surrounded by strangers can be stressful, especially when it’s uncomfortably hot in the airport (seriously, why is it so hot in there!).

 We researched a lot of strollers and even owned a double stroller at one point, but we ultimately chose the Babyzen Yoyo2 for our travels.